ibm-cloud-docs/satellite/host-remove.md

 # Removing hosts and locations
 {: #host-remove}

-Learn how to remove hosts from your {{site.data.keyword.satelliteshort}} location, detaching them from the location control plane or cluster and making.
+Learn how to remove hosts from your {{site.data.keyword.satelliteshort}} location, detaching them from the location control plane or cluster and making them unavailable to run workloads.
 {: shortdesc}

 After removal, the host machine still exists in your underlying infrastructure provider.
 Reload the operating system before using the host machine for another purpose.